Harry Styles: Live on Tour

-Harry Styles – Live on Tour was the debut concert tour by English singer Harry Styles in support of his self-titled debut album (2017).
+Harry Styles – Live on Tour (stylized as Harry Styles – ʟɪᴠᴇ ᴏɴ ᴛᴏᴜʀ) was the first worldwide concert tour by English singer Harry Styles in support of his self-titled debut album (2017).
 The tour was announced on 28 April 2017 and additional dates were added on 8 June.
 The two-part tour began with intimate venues in 2017 and continued on to arenas in 2018.
 The tour started on 19 September 2017 in San Francisco and concluded on 14 July 2018 in Inglewood, comprising 89 shows.

 Background

 In June 2016, it was confirmed that Styles had signed a recording contract as a solo artist with Columbia Records.
 In April 2017, Styles released his debut single, "Sign of the Times", and his self-titled debut album on 12 May 2017.